Configure connectors in the Shared VPC host project

 Create a Serverless VPC Access connector

 To send requests to your VPC network and receive the corresponding responses, you must create a Serverless VPC Access connector.
-You can create a connector by using the Google Cloud console, Google Cloud CLI, or Terraform:
+You can create a connector by using the Google Cloud CLI or Terraform:

 gcloud